Ground to sky

 The places the Sprawl turns on, ordered roughly by how far you have to climb.
 The full sectorial index sits below.

-Urban Zones Sprawl Districts From the Neon Mile's endless entertainment to the Foundry's furnaces — the working districts of the planet-spanning megacity.
+From the Neon Mile's endless entertainment to the Foundry's furnaces — the working districts of the Sprawl.

-Natural Formation The Mountain The last natural mountain in the Sprawl, an anachronism the megacorps never developed.
+The last natural mountain in the Sprawl, an anachronism the megacorps never developed.
 At its summit sits Mystery Court, home to The Keeper.
-02 — The full index

 03 — How the map reads